 Compare ARM & T Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Arm Holdings is the IP owner and developer of the ARM architecture (ARM stands for Acorn RISC Machine), which is used in 99% of the world's smartphone CPU cores, and it also has high market share in other battery-powered devices like wearables, tablets, or sensors.
+Arm Holdings is the IP owner and developer of the ARM architecture, which is used in 99% of the world's smartphone CPU cores, and it also has high market share in other battery-powered devices like wearables, tablets, or sensors.
 Arm licenses its architecture for a fee, offering different types of licenses depending on the flexibility the customer needs.
-Customers like Apple or Qualcomm buy architectural licenses, which allows them to modify the architecture and add or delete instructions to tailor the chips to their specific needs.
+Customers like Apple or Qualcomm buy architectural licenses, which allow them to modify the architecture and add or delete instructions to tailor the chips to their specific needs.
 Other clients directly buy off-the-shelf designs from Arm.
-Off-the-shelf and architectural customers pay a royalty fee per chip shipped.
+Both off-the-shelf and architectural customers pay a royalty fee per chip shipped.

-The wireless business contributes about two thirds of AT&T's revenue.
-The firm is the third-largest US wireless carrier, connecting 72 million postpaid and 17 million prepaid phone customers.
-Fixed-line enterprise services, which account for about 16% of revenue, include internet access, private networking, security, voice, and wholesale network capacity.
-Residential fixed-line services, about 11% of revenue, primarily consist of broadband internet access, serving 14 million customers.
-AT&T also has a sizable presence in Mexico, with 22 million customers, but this business only accounts for 3% of revenue.
-The firm still holds a 70% equity stake in satellite television provider DirecTV but does not consolidate this business in its financial statements.
+The wireless business contributes nearly 70% of AT&T's revenue.
+The company is the third-largest US wireless carrier, connecting 73 million postpaid and 17 million prepaid phone customers.
+Fixed-line enterprise services, which account for about 14% of revenue, include internet access, private networking, security, voice, and wholesale network capacity.
+Residential fixed-line services, about 12% of revenue, primarily consist of broadband internet access, serving 14 million customers.
+AT&T also has a sizable presence in Mexico, with 24 million customers, but this business only accounts for 3% of revenue.
+The company recently sold its 70% equity stake in satellite television provider DirecTV to its partner, private equity firm TPG.